 Penetration testing: Cybersecurity War Games: Gold level.

-Non-corporate award, Used Burp Suite and open-source Zed
+Non-IBM-corporate award, Used Burp Suite and open-source Zed

 Attack Proxy to probe for website vulnerabilities; monitored

 Expedited threat remediation using the IBM PSIRT secure